-This video is really helpful in explaining how to create a really good research question:
+This video (4:18 minutes) is really helpful in explaining similar steps to create a good research question:

 If you get too few hits, you may need to broaden your focus.
-You can broaden your topic by choosing a less specific or alternative time period, population, geographic area, or discipline - or by eliminating that limit altogether.
-You can also broaden a topic by choosing a more general term - e.g., performance enhancing drugs rather than anabolic steroids.
+You can broaden your topic by choosing a less specific time period, population, geographic area, or discipline - or by eliminating that limit altogether.
+You can also broaden a topic by choosing a more general term - e.g., Social Media rather than Facebook or Indigenous Peoples rather than Navajo.